 President & Founder of Aslanian Market Research

-We don’t always immediately know what job we want to have for the rest of our lives, and as a result, sometimes you’re not working in the field that you want to make a career in.
+We don’t always immediately know what job we want to have for the rest of our lives!
+As a result, sometimes you’re not working in the field that you want to make a career in.
 It’s a big decision, and it’s a good idea to contemplate the subject for a long time, sometimes years.
-Going back to school to get an online degree for the career path you do want to pursue may be a great idea for you, your family, and your future.
+Going back to undergraduate school or graduate school to earn an online degree for the career path you want to pursue may be a great idea for you, your family, and your future.

-Most online undergraduate degree programs and graduate programs are convenient because they give students the ability to schedule their coursework and lesson time around important things in their lives—especially their current career.
+Most online undergraduate degree programs and graduate programs are convenient because they give students the ability to schedule their coursework around their lives.
+This includes important things such as a current career, kids or other family needs.
 Online education may be ideal for someone who wants to switch careers, maybe wants to earn another type of degree to do so, and has to work full-time while earning that degree.

 Life’s circumstances can interrupt even the most dedicated of students.
 There’s a sense of accomplishment that comes with finishing all the work that goes into earning a degree and everyone should experience that at least once in their lifetime.
 Earning a degree may also make your family members proud of you in a way you’ve never experienced before.
-If a part of you has always wanted to finish what you started, an online degree program may allow you the flexibility to do so without putting other parts of your life on pause.
+So if a part of you has always wanted to finish what you started, earning an online undergraduate degree may allow you the flexibility to finish this goal without putting other parts of your life on pause.

-15% of college students today are "traditional?"
-Don't know if you're part of the other 85%?
+Did you know only 15% of college students today are "traditional?"
+Are you part of the other 85% that make up non traditional students?
 Watch this video to learn more about this growing student population from Carol Aslanian..

 60% of Undergraduate and 70% of Graduate Students